-It's that time of year again—time for student science fair projects.
-Many students I know struggle to find a good idea, and sometimes wait until the last minute to do their experiments.
+Many students I know struggle to find a good idea for science fair projects and sometimes wait until the last minute to do their experiments.
 We in the Education Department of the Chicago Botanic Garden are committed to helping make science fair a painless and even fun learning experience for students, parents, and teachers by offering some simple ideas for studying plants.

 A no-brainer botany project is testing germination of radish seeds in different conditions.
 Radish seeds are easy to acquire, inexpensive, large enough to see and pick up with your fingers, and quick to germinate under normal conditions.
 Testing germination does not take weeks, doesn't require a lot of room, and is easy to measure—just count the seeds that sprout!

 To set up a seed germination experiment, use this basic procedure